leofdantas/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

 As expected, filling the NAs with the average values of the rest of the dataset did not affect the mean and median of the entire data.
-However, this does not mean that filled_NAs have no effect on summary statistics, as exemplified below:
+However, this does not mean that filled_NAs have no effect on other summary statistics, such as the total sum, as exemplified below:

 ```r
 # Total number of steps before NA-fill